Toxic hotspot: Groundwater contamination

 The town of Hinkley, California, located in the Mojave Desert, had its groundwater contaminated with hexavalent chromium starting in 1952, resulting in a legal case against Pacific Gas & Electric (PG&E) and a multimillion-dollar settlement in 1996.
 The legal case was dramatized in the film Erin Brockovich, released in 2000.

 PG&E operates a compressor station in Hinkley for natural gas transmission pipelines.
 The natural gas has to be re-compressed approximately every 350 mi, and the station uses large cooling towers to cool the gas after it has been compressed.
 Between 1952 and 1966, the water used in these cooling towers contained hexavalent chromium – now recognized as a carcinogen – to prevent rust in the machinery.
 The water was stored between uses in unlined ponds, which allowed it to percolate into the groundwater.
 This severely contaminated the groundwater, affecting soil and contaminating water wells near the compressor station, with a plume approximately 2 mi long and nearly 1 mi wide.

 Radioactive contamination

 Pacific Proving Grounds

 The Castle Bravo test of 1954 spread nuclear fallout across the Marshall Islands, parts of which were still inhabited.

-The Pacific Proving Grounds was the name used to describe a number of sites in the Marshall Islands and a few other sites in the Pacific Ocean, used by the United States to conduct nuclear testing at various times between 1946 and 1962.
+The Pacific Proving Grounds were a number of sites in the Marshall Islands and elsewhere in the Pacific Ocean, used by the United States to conduct nuclear testing at various times between 1946 and 1962.
 In July 1947, after the first atomic weapons testing at Bikini Atoll, the United States entered into an agreement with the United Nations to govern the Trust Territory of the Pacific Islands as a strategic trusteeship territory.
 The Trust Territory is composed of 2,000 islands spread over 3000000 sqmi of the North Pacific Ocean.
 On July 23, 1947, the United States Atomic Energy Commission announced the establishment of the Pacific Proving Grounds.

 105 atmospheric (i.e., not underground) nuclear tests were conducted there, many of which were of extremely high yield.
-While the Marshall Islands testing composed 14% of all U.S. tests, it composed nearly 80% of the total yields of those detonated by the U.S., with an estimated total yield of around 210 megatons, with the largest being the 15 Mt Castle Bravo shot of 1954 which spread considerable nuclear fallout on many of the islands, including several which were inhabited, and some that had not been evacuated.
+While the Marshall Islands testing composed 14% of all US tests, it composed nearly 80% of the total yields of those detonated by the US, with an estimated total yield of around 210 megatons, with the largest being the 15 Mt Castle Bravo shot of 1954 which spread considerable nuclear fallout on many of the islands, including several which were inhabited, and some that had not been evacuated.

 Many of the islands which were part of the Pacific Proving Grounds continue to be contaminated by nuclear fallout, and many of those who were living on the islands at the time of testing has suffered from an increased incidence of various health problems.
-Through the Radiation Exposure Compensation Act of 1990, at least $759 million has been paid to Marshall Islanders as compensation for their exposure to U.S. nuclear testing.
+Through the Radiation Exposure Compensation Act of 1990, at least US$759 million has been paid to Marshall Islanders as compensation for their exposure to U.S. nuclear testing.
 Following the Castle Bravo accident, $15.3 million was paid to Japan.